Karacho

-Karacho (German for 'high speed') is a Gerstlauer steel roller coaster at Erlebnispark Tripsdrill, Germany designed by Imaginvest.
+Karacho is a Gerstlauer steel roller coaster at Erlebnispark Tripsdrill, Germany designed by Imaginvest.
 It opened on 10 July 2013.
 It features a launch and 4 inversions, and accelerates to 100 km/h in 1.6 seconds.

 The ride was Gerstlauer's 50th roller coaster, with Erlebnispark Tripsdrill also being the park where the company installed their first roller coaster.